pmyla1/Genomic-Swamping-and-Introgression/README.md

 SplitsTree was downloaded following the instructions on the [University of Tübingen Website](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/).

 This program was used to construct and visualize phylogenetic networks of the individuals and the populations in the ld pruned VCF file.
+(UPDATED ON THE 13th MAY 2024 - ld_pruned_130524_allUKdips_allUKtets_allUKhex.vcf.gz).

 Editing the phylogenetic networks was performed using Microsoft Powerpoint and manually highlighting clades.